 Getting There and Around

-Once again, the bus is king – unless you have independent wheels.
+- Once again, the bus is the best option for getting around in Kassandra – unless you have independent wheels.
 It’s 1.5 hours from Thessaloniki’s KTEL Halkidiki to Kallithea, around two hours to Pefkohori and around 2.5 hours to the southern settlements.

 Sithonia Peninsula (2nd leg)

 If Kassandra is for travelers looking for a seaside holiday, and Athos is mainly for soul-searchers, Sithonia is for unfettered adventurers looking for the pristine beaches at which to camp or indulge in a bit of couture luxury accommodation.
 Sithonia has the advantage of two ‘inside’ coastlines, offering more beaches and resorts that are less exposed to the outside weather.
 Sithonia’s east coast is wooded and winding, with beach communities peppering the coastline.
 The west coast is more mellow and smooth and is home to Halkidiki’s better hotels and lodgings.
 Though Sithonia is unreservedly popular, visitors can almost always find a piece of it to call their own for an hour or more.